Girindra24/ResumeHtml/README.md

-# ResumeHtml

-# Learning Practice Project
+# Practice Project - CV HTML
 A Simple Proffesional CV created using only HTML (NOTE: No Project is completely without any style : Default CSS style for each HTML element will automatically be applied).